Upcoming Training Programs

 The reading material and teaching material comprise various modules, materials and DVDs.
 There are 44 volumes of reading material on training Modules, 07 volumes of reading material on Trainer Development Programmes, 23 volumes of Books on important topics/schemes, Departmental and Functionary Manuals for about 54 Departments and 16 volumes of ILO Training modules.
 The Institute has developed 110 hours of DVD Films in various Administrative Rules and procedures etc. covering about 15 subjects/topics.

-Linkages with other Organisations
+Linkages with other Organisations & MoUs

 1. Centre for Innovations in Public Systems (CIPS), ASCI, Hyderabad on a activity based collaboration, and